Biographies of librarians, information scientists, archivists and others in LIS and related fields.

 Compiled by Michele T. Fenton and published by the Indiana Black Librarians Network.
 Primarily biographical entries, arranged by occupation and state.
 Includes citations to works about the profiled individuals.

-ALA & LIS Acronyms
+ALA & LIS Acronyms and Initialisms

 Decodes acronyms of American Library Association units, divisions, roundtables, committees, and publications; acronyms of other related organizations; and abbreviations commonly used in library literature.

 [Licensed for UofI] Defines terms and acronyms used by librarians and related information professionals.
 Includes cross-references and avoids generic terminology.
 The print version (Michael Levine-Clark and Toni M. Carter, ALA Glossary of Library and Information Science, 4th ed., 2013) is available in SSHEL's Reference collection, call number 020.3 Al112 2013.